 While pouring, stir in 2 cups of turkey broth and 1-1/2 cups half & half.
 Increase the heat to medium / medium-high and simmer, while stirring, until the liquids thicken.

-Stir in the chopped turkey and diced potatoes, season with salt and pepper.
+Stir and season with kosher salt and pepper.

 Pour the turkey pot pie filling into a 10-inch skillet and let cool while your puff pastry thaws on the counter for 35 to 40 minutes.

 Preheat your oven to 400°.